 -The moment you insert a memory card into your system, it displays a message to format your card.

 -CRC error during copying or transfer of data.

 -You get an error message that the card is corrupted when you try to delete your unwanted photos or videos.

-Typically, SD cards are not designed to notify any errors and in case you receive an error, you will have to figure it out for yourself what is the cause of the error.
+Typically, SD cards are not designed to notify of any errors and in case you receive an error, you will have to figure out for yourself what is the cause of the error.
 The most common causes of SD card failure or data loss are virus attacks, human error, accidentally formatting the card, removing the card during transfers, dropping or striking the card, using the same card on multiple devices, and power failure while previewing the files on the computer.
-If your SD card suffers any damage and you’re unable to access your data, you will need the assistance of a data recovery engineer to get back your lost data.
+When it comes to logical corruption of SD cards then it can be recovered by data recovery software in most cases.
+If your SD card suffers any damage, not show up on the computer or camera, you will need the assistance of a data recovery engineer to get back your lost data.